lmazure/GitLabMembership/specification.md

 ## Technical Constraints
 -   **File Structure**: Modularized into `index.html`, `styles.css`, and TypeScript source files (`script.ts`, `script.test.ts`).
 -   **Build Process**: TypeScript source files are compiled to JavaScript, then bundled with HTML and CSS into a single `dist/index.html` file using a custom Node.js script.
--   **Local Server**: No longer required.
-The output `dist/index.html` can be opened directly in a browser.
 -   **External Libraries**: Minimal.
 Vanilla TypeScript preferred.
 Testing uses Jest with ts-jest.
 -   **Type Safety**: Full TypeScript type definitions for state, API responses, and DOM interactions.